niebniebnieb/echotango/README.md

 As above but from ADD_OUT_IMG dir.
 Delete files from uploads/img

 #### 4.)
-Admin Links Artist Media Library Image
+Admin Links Artist to Media Library Image
-For every artist - TODO: do bulk for all unlinked artists
+For every artist who registered, set artist name and run for featured artwork and headshot if supplied.
+Can also do: Dashboard > Artists > <artist> > Featured Image > Search > ...
+(same as 5. above)
 ```
 python update_artist
 ```